k8s-docs/prometheus-docs/content/blog/2018-03-16-interview-with-datawire.md

 ---
-title: Interview with Datawire
+title: 采访Datawire
-created_at: 2018-03-16
+date: 2018-03-16
 kind: article
 author_name: Brian Brazil
 ---

-*Continuing our series of interviews with users of Prometheus, Richard Li from Datawire talks about how they transitioned to Prometheus.*
+_Continuing our series of interviews with users of Prometheus, Richard Li from Datawire talks about how they transitioned to Prometheus._

 ## Can you tell us about yourself and what Datawire does?